AgoraIO/OBS/README.md

 * Besides configure some information for agora sdk by agora\_service, call agora\_service member function to use agora sdk api.
 * Add apis in obs.h for agora sdk api, application will call obs api.
 These new apis will call agora\_service member function.agora\_service is implemented in agora_service.cpp.

-* agora ouput is actually a null output.It's used to start or stop agora communication.
+* agora output is actually a null output.It's used to start or stop agora communication.
 OBS studio library associated encoder and service with agora output. agora\_service is implemented in agora-output.cpp

 #### Agora sdk